thkoch2001/tvlfyi_depot/nix/buildLisp/README.md

 * Only SBCL is supported (though the plan is to add support for at least ABCL and Clozure CL, and maybe make it extensible)
+* Parallel compilation is not possible: Since buildLisp doesn't encode dependencies between components (i. e. source files) like ASDF, it must compile source files in sequence to avoid errors due to undefined symbols.

 ## Usage